 Filling the space with a strong burst of culture, this tile is bursting with Mediterranean beauty.
 You get a refreshing break from the commercial city-life filled with takeout and Starbucks, and instead you get a taste of something more Turkish coffee.

-The octagons are made from Calacatta Gold, a whitish tile with sandy-grey veining and occasional taupe-gold highlights.
+The octagons are made from Calacatta Gold, a white marble with sandy-grey veining and occasional taupe-gold highlights.
 For centuries, this type of marble has stood as a proud design feature in a variety of spaces.
 Encircling the Calacatta tiles are tiny mosaic tiles in Lagos Azul.
-It’s a Spanish quartz featuring a deep chocolate brand with splashes of dark tones.
+It’s a Spanish quartz featuring a deep chocolate color with splashes of dark tones.

-Wake up your mudroom with a gorgeous Greek tile.
-As a timeless European marble, it will infuse taste and complexity to your entrance plan.
+Wake up your mudroom design with a gorgeous Greek tile.
+As a timeless European marble floor tile, it will infuse taste and complexity to your entrance plan.
 Featuring elegant bluish-grey tones, these colors are the ultimate pick-me-up to liven any space.